Canadian doctor suggests 'man flu' is real

 The Cambridge Dictionary describes "man flu" as "an illness such as a cold that is not serious, but that the person who has it treats as more serious, usually when this person is a man;" while the Oxford Dictionary terms it as "a cold or similar minor ailment as experienced by a man who is regarded as exaggerating the severity of the symptoms."

-Dr. Kyle Sue, a clinical assistant professor in family medicine from Memorial University of Newfoundland wrote the article and admits he was partly inspired by the lack of thorough examination on the issue.
+Dr. Kyle Sue, a clinical assistant professor in family medicine from Memorial University of Newfoundland wrote the article published in the British Medical Journal and told CTV News Channel on Tuesday that “man flu” is an unfairly used term.

-"No scientific review has examined whether the term 'man flu' is appropriately defined or just an ingrained pejorative term with no scientific basis," he writes in an article published Dec.
-11 in the British Medical Journal.
+"There's actually some evidence that suggests that men actually do experience worse symptoms, longer-lasting symptoms.
+They're more likely to be hospitalized or actually die from common viral respiratory infections,” he said.
+"It's not fair to write all men off as exaggerating their symptoms whenever they have a cold.”

+The current research may suggest that hormones affect the severity of symptoms.
+"It looks like the higher the testosterone, the weaker the response, and the higher the estrogen, the stronger the response," he said.

-But for Dr. Sue, it wasn’t just about science, it was personal, too.
+But for Dr. Sue, a family physician based in Arviat, Nunavut, it wasn’t just about science, it was personal, too.
 He admitted he was also "tired of being accused of over-reacting" when he fell ill and argues there are broader health concerns.

-"Since about half of the world’s population is male, deeming male viral respiratory symptoms as "exaggerated" without rigorous scientific evidence, could have important implications for men, including insufficient provision of care," writes the family physician, who is based in Arviat, Nunavut.
+"I've been told to 'man up.'
+But if 'manning up' means having a weaker immune system, I would probably prefer to say 'woman up,'" he said.

-To start, he reviewed testing in mice claiming that female mice showed a stronger immune response to dealing with an illness than men.
+To start his research, Dr. Sue reviewed testing in mice claiming that female mice showed a stronger immune response to dealing with an illness.

-He admits testing on mice can be a weak source of evidence, but the findings appear to be backed up by human research.
+He admitted testing on mice can be a weak source of evidence, but the findings appear to be backed up by human research.

 Dr. Sue discovered that adult men had a higher risk of hospital admission in Hong Kong for seasonal influenza from 2004 to 2010, and that from 1997 to 2007 men had higher rates of influenza-associated deaths compared with women in the same age groups.